wsong1985/Stock-analysis/README.md

   </tr>
   </table>

 ## **Summary**

 - **What are the advantages and disadvantages of refactoring code in general?**

-  - _Advantages of Refactoring Code:_
+  - Advantages of Refactoring Code:

-   - _Improve the design of the software._
+   -- _Improve the design of the software._

-   - _Simplify the code and make it easier to understand._
+   -- _Simplify the code and make it easier to understand._

-   - _Help the developer find bugs._
+   -- _Help the developer find bugs._

-   - _Enhance the efficiency and help the program run faster._
+   -- _Enhance the efficiency and help the program run faster._

-  - _Disavantages of Refactoring Code:_
+  - Disavantages of Refactoring Code:

-   - _Refactoring code is very time-consuming._
+   -- _Refactoring code is very time-consuming._

-   - _There is a chance of creating bugs/errors during the refactoring process._
+   -- _There is a chance of creating bugs/errors during the refactoring process._

-   - _It is risky when refactoring code during testing phase, which will lead to a situation that the developer has no clue how to fix the new bugs/errors._
+   -- _It is risky when refactoring code during testing phase, which will lead to a situation that the developer has no clue how to fix the new bugs/errors._

 - **What are the advantages and disadvantages of the original and refactored VBA script?**

-  - _Original VBA script:_
+  - Original VBA script:

-   - _Advantanges:_
+   -- Advantanges:

-    - _It has more flexibility, which is easier to add new functions to the existing code._
+    --- _It has more flexibility, which is easier to add new functions to the existing code._

-    - _Each function in the script acts independently, which is easier to modify the existing code._
+    --- _Each function in the script acts independently, which is easier to modify the existing code._

-   - _Disadvantages:_
+   -- Disadvantages:

-    - _The code is potentially getting long._
+    --- _The code is potentially getting long._

-    - _Some steps are redundant._
+    --- _Some steps are redundant._

-    - _Sometime, it is hard to follow._
+    --- _Sometime, it is hard to follow._

-  - _Refactored VBA script:_
+  - Refactored VBA script:

-   - _Advantages:_
+   -- Advantages:

-    - _It runs faster than the original VBA script._
+    --- _It runs faster than the original VBA script._

-    - _It consists of fewer lines._
+    --- _It consists of fewer lines._

-    - _It is easier to understand._
+    --- _It is easier to understand._

-   - _Disadvantages:_
+   -- Disadvantages:

-    - _It takes time to refactor the code._
+    --- _It takes time to refactor the code._

-    - _It requires some thinking, and it may need to redesign the existing functions so they can interact with each other more efficiently._
+    --- _It requires some thinking, and it may need to redesign the existing functions so they can interact with each other more efficiently._